Protected Work

 Decisions That Shaped It

-What goes on a 4-inch card?
+What goes on a single card?

 The desktop results view spreads a dozen data points across a wide screen.
 On mobile, each card needs to answer one question fast: is this product worth looking at?

 Price won.
 It gets a color-coded indicator (green or red) for instant signal.
 Rate, APR, and P&I follow in a structured left column.
-The broker’s eye runs down the left edge and evaluates dozens of products in seconds.

 Search results cards with structured data hierarchy